What makes the KANTISHNA ROADHOUSE different from the other lodges inside the Park?

 Is alcohol available for purchase?

-Kantishna Roadhouse is the only backcountry lodge with a full-service bar.
-We offer an extensive (in wilderness terms!) wine list, Alaskan beers on tap (no cans or bottles), and all your favorite spirits at very reasonable prices.
+Kantishna Roadhouse’s full-service bar offers an extensive (in wilderness terms!) wine list, Alaskan beers on tap (no cans or bottles), and all your favorite spirits at very reasonable prices.
 We are not endeavoring to make a profit but rather to provide a service, and we ask that you please do NOT bring your own alcohol.
 Baggage space is limited on our bus and the care and handling of heavy bottles is not considered to be part of the baggage service.
 Additionally, all garbage must be transported out of the Park on a weekly basis and that space is also limited.
 Thank you for respecting our policy and allowing us to serve you from our saloon while you are with us.
 We guarantee that you will be pleased with both our service and our prices.

 Why does it take so long to get to the Roadhouse?

 The lodge is 93 miles from the park entrance and accessible only by travel along a narrow, mostly gravel road that winds its way through the park.
 Frequent stops are made along the way as guests enjoy the views, snap photos of wildlife or just take a break at one of the convenient rest/interpretive stops offered by the park service.